 While you don’t have to buy the biggest screen in the shop to appreciate the technology, the huge number of pixels means you’ll enjoy stunning definition on larger screens of 40” to 65”.
 Sit as close as you like and you still won’t be able to see the individual pixels.

 What can I watch?

-With an almost endless flow of new content launching all the time, now is a great time to upgrade to 4K.
-Netflix and Amazon already have an almost inexhaustible 4K catalogue, and BBC iPlayer has started to stream in 4K too.
+With the almost endless flow of new content being launched all the time, now is the perfect time to upgrade to 4K.
+Netflix and Amazon already have an almost inexhaustible 4K catalogue, and BBC iPlayer has started to stream in 4K, too.
 Not to mention Sky Q and BT Sports offering films and football in 4K quality.
-Plus, all the latest releases now launch on 4K Blu-ray, you just need a 4K Blu-ray player.
+And you'll just need a 4K Blu-ray player to enjoy all of the latest releases that now launch on 4K Blu-ray.
 Here’s a round-up of what’s available right now:

 Ultra HD Blu-rays

 The picture quality of 4K content on Ultra HD Blu-rays is even better than streaming.
-There’s a steadily growing list of films available, including Black Panther, Planet Earth and Blade Runner 2049, but be aware that you’ll need an Ultra HD Blu-ray player to watch them.
+There’s a steadily growing list of films available, including Black Panther, Planet Earth and Blade Runner 2049, but bear in mind that you’ll need an Ultra HD Blu-ray player to watch them.